charmbracelet/bubbletea/tutorials/patterns/README.md

 ## "I want my Bubble Tea program to display external processes"

-You can send information from outside processes to your Bubble Tea app.
+You can send information from outside processes to your Bubble Tea applications.
 There are a couple of examples on how to handle this behavior in the Bubble Tea Repo:
 - [downloading a file and feeding the progress to Bubble Tea][progress-download]
 - [a `p.Send` example that simulates a message from outside the program][send-msg].